Changsha Huanghua International Airport: History

 From 1957 to 1989, Datuopu Airport served as a dual-use military and civil airport for Changsha.
 It was only capable of handling small aircraft and a few flights per day.
 The Hunan Provincial Government proposed the construction of a new airport in October 1984, which was approved by the State Council of China.
 Construction for Huanghua Airport began in June 1986, and it was opened on 29 August 1989, when all civil flights were transferred to the new airport, and Datuopu reverted to sole military use.

-On 28 October 2000, the 34,000 sqm Terminal 1-A, which cost 40.4 million CNY, was opened.
-The airport was capable of handling 4.6 million passengers per year.
-Afterwards, the construction of Terminal 1-B and Terminal 1-C were finished to ensure growing passengers and cargo.

 The airport then went through a major expansion in 2008–2011, with lengthening of runway 18/36 from 2600 m to 3200 m and the addition of Terminal 2 which went into operation in 2011.
 The airport welcomed its first intercontinental destination when China Southern Airlines began service to Frankfurt, Germany on 23 June 2014.

-The construction of the second runway was completed in November 2016.
-The new 3800 x 60 m Code-4F runway was built parallel to the current 18/36 runway and lies 380 m to the east.
-The second runway officially came into use on 30 March 2017.
-The new runway means that Huanghua Airport is now ranked as a 4F, the highest level for an airport, and capable of accommodating wide-body aircraft such as the A380.

-On 16 May 2018, the renovated Terminal 1 of the Changsha Huanghua International Airport resumed operation.
-The domestic flights operated by Air China, Shenzhen Airlines, Shandong Airlines, Chengdu Airlines, Kunming Airlines, Okay Airways, Joy Air, and Tibet Airlines arrive at T1.

 Terminals

 Terminal 1

 Terminal 1, with 32,000 m2 of space, has three concourses (T1-A, T1-B and T1-c).
-It was opened in 2000, and the proposed capacity was 4.6 million passengers annually.
+It opened in 2000, with a proposed annual capacity of 4.6 million passengers.
 Terminal 1 was closed for renovation from July 2011 to 17 May 2018 after Terminal 2 became fully operational.

 Terminal 1 reopened on 18 May 2018.
 After renovation, Terminal 1 has 39,000 m2 of space, 38 check-in counters, 10 security lanes and 10 aerobridges.
 It has the capacity of six million passengers annually.
 Terminal 1 serves Air China, Chengdu Airlines, Joy Air, Okay Airways, Tibet Airlines, Shandong Airlines, Shenzhen Airlines and Kunming Airlines.